AdobeDocs/experience-manager-learn.en/help/getting-started-wknd-tutorial-develop/chapter-6.md

 ---
 title: Getting Started with AEM Sites Chapter 6 - Unit Testing
 seo-title: Getting Started with AEM Sites Chapter 6 - Unit Testing
-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.
+description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created previously in the tutorial.
-seo-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created in Chapter 5 of the tutorial.
+seo-description: Covers the implementation of a Unit Test that validates the behavior of the Byline component's Sling Model, created previously in the tutorial.
 uuid: e6ef4b4d-dbdc-474c-bc00-4dd9b8470b77
 products: SG_EXPERIENCEMANAGER/6.4/SITES
 discoiquuid: 160e0531-a5d8-49ff-957f-6a26937273fb